-Our cable, wireless and fixed telco products generally have both software and non-software (i.e., hardware) components that function together to deliver the products' essential functionality.
-Our hardware generally cannot be used apart from the embedded software and is considered one distinct performance obligation.
+Some of our cable, wireless and fixed telco products have both software and non-software (i.e., hardware) components that function together to deliver the products' essential functionality.
+In these instances, our hardware generally cannot be used apart from the embedded software and is considered one distinct performance obligation.
 We recognize revenue for both new and existing customers at a point in time when control of the products is transferred to the customer, which is typically when title and risk of loss have transferred and the right to payment is enforceable.
 We also earn revenue from the sale of perpetual software licenses and/or software-enabled capacity expansions.
-Revenue on perpetual software licenses and software-enabled capacity on hardware products already purchased by the customer.
+Revenue on perpetual software licenses and software-enabled capacity expansions for existing customers are also distinct performance obligations as they are separately identifiable and provide additional bandwidth capacity on hardware products already purchased by the customer.
 We recognize revenue on perpetual software licenses and software-enabled capacity expansions when control is transferred, which is typically as the software entitlements are made available to the customer.